NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Other points you can consider to design better features:

-* Extract the features for each of the Muse's 4 sensors.
-Each sensor measures a different part of the brain, and so features from different sensors can again provide more specific information.
+* Extract the features for each of the EEG channels.
+As each channel measures a different part of the brain, and so features from different sensors can again provide more specific information.
 * Similarly, ratios of features between different sensors (e.g. Alpha in frontal region/Beta in temporal region) can provide additional useful information.

 ## Exercise 2: A basic BCI